ericsonghi/EricSong_BlueStampPortfolio/index.md

 [[<iframe width="560" height="315" src="https://www.youtube.com/embed/NTk1sGW9OV4?si=5kR27X8DwJMixnDb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>](https://www.youtube.com/embed/NTk1sGW9OV4?si=5kR27X8DwJMixnDb)](https://www.youtube.com/embed/NTk1sGW9OV4?si=5kR27X8DwJMixnDb)

 My starter project is the Weevil Eyes, which is a light-detecting bug that glows depending on the surrounding light.
 If the environment is dark, then the lights glow up.
 For this project, there weren't any big challenges due to the lack of coding and complex steps.
 Essentially, the bug works by sensing the surrounding light with a sensor at the bottom.
 If there is light, that signal will go towards the transistor, which is like a switch.
 When there is light, the transistor will make sure that the LEDs do not light up.
-However, if there isn't light, the transistor will send electricity towards the resistors, which reduce the amount of electricity to ensure that the LEDs are not fried.
+However, if there isn't light, the transistor will send electricity towards the resistors, which resist electricity to ensure that the LEDs are not fried.
 And as electricity goes through the resistors and towards the LEDs, the LEDs then illuminate.

-# explanation stuff
-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

 # Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
-Here's where you'll put your code.
-The syntax below places it into a block of code.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.

 ```c++
 void setup() {